Meet Our Team

 Susan had a rewarding and satisfying public service leadership career at the California Coastal Commission and after over 46 years, retired in December of 2020.
 During her work in coastal protection, Susan had the opportunity to see the effectiveness of Green Foothills first hand through the amazing advocacy work of the legendary Lennie Roberts.
 The advocacy of Green Foothills, “Local.
 Vocal.
 Effective,” inspired Susan to seek to be involved with Green Foothills.

-Susan has been a resident of San Mateo County since the early 1980’s.
-She has lived in Half Moon Bay near the Coastal Trail with her husband since 2011.
-Their grown daughter lives nearby in El Granada.
+Susan has been a resident of San Mateo County since the early 1980’s, and has lived in Half Moon Bay near the Coastal Trail since 2011.
+She loves spending time exploring the hiking trails and the coastal areas of the region.

 Bindu Kandoori